 In the case of Formula racing cars, an automobile make is a complete car.
-When the car manufacturer fits an engine which it does not manufacture, the car shall be considered a hybrid and the name of the engine manufacturer shall be associated with that of the car manufacturer.
-The name of the car manufacturer must always precede that of the engine manufacturer.
+When the car manufacturer fits a Power Unit engine which it does not manufacture, the car shall be considered a hybrid and the name of the Power Unit engine manufacturer shall be associated with that of the car manufacturer.
+The name of the car manufacturer must always precede that of the Power Unit engine manufacturer.